Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 .. warning::

-  Although this is not directly linked to this evaluation point, please please note the following: by default the cache keys quite matches the following 5-tuple ``$scheme$proxy_host$uri$is_args$args``.
+  Although this is not directly linked to this evaluation point, please note the following: by default the cache keys quite matches the following 5-tuple ``$scheme$proxy_host$uri$is_args$args``.
 This means that 2 users querying ``https://example.com/myprofile`` should, in the eyes of NGINX, be served the same cached content.
 If Bob's profile is loaded in the cache, then Alice's request will be served the same cached content page that could contain sensible information.
 To avoid this, defining new cache keys such as ``$host$request_uri$cookie_user`` could prevent this issue, assuming you have an authentication session cookie named USER and your endpoint is authenticated through this cookie.
 Indeed, Alice and Bob's cookies will not